SoftwareAG/sagdevops-ansible-common/README-base-ansible.md

-# sagdevops-ansible-common-utils
+# sagdevops-ansible-runner
-A group of ansible common utils leveraged by the other product-specific ansible roles

-## Using Containers

-### Pre-requisite - Base Ansible runner

-If you haven't done dso already, make sure to have the "sagdevops-ansible-runner" built and ready.
-See instructions [README-base-ansible.md](./README-base-ansible.md) for details.
+A base ansible runner to execute ansible playbooks in containers (useful for testing, or for "configurator" types of playbooks)

+Note: We will be building the ansible-runner on top of latest image "redhat/ubi8-minimal".

-### Building the container
+## Building the containers

-First set some environment variables to specify the build arguments:
+First set some environment variables to specify the ansible version to use:

 ```
 export REG=
-export TAG=0.0.1
+export SAGDEVOPS_ANSIBLE_RELEASE=v2.11.6
 ```

-Then, build the common utils image:
+Then, build the base ansible image:

 ```
-docker build --rm -f Dockerfile -t ${REG}sagdevops-ansible-common-utils:latest -t ${REG}sagdevops-ansible-common-utils:${TAG} --build-arg BASE_ANSIBLE_IMAGE=${REG}sagdevops-ansible-runner  .
+docker build --rm -f Dockerfile.ansible -t ${REG}sagdevops-ansible-runner:latest -t ${REG}sagdevops-ansible-runner:${SAGDEVOPS_ANSIBLE_RELEASE} --build-arg BASE_IMAGE=${SAGDEVOPS_BASE_IMAGE} --build-arg ANSIBLE_RELEASE=${SAGDEVOPS_ANSIBLE_RELEASE}  .
 ```

-This will create 1 container image with 2 tags (1 tagged with the build version, 1 tagged as "latest"):
+This will create 1 container image with 2 tags (1 tagged with the ansible version, 1 tagged as "latest"):
- - ${REG}sagdevops-ansible-common-utils:latest
+ - ${REG}sagdevops-ansible-runner:latest
- - ${REG}sagdevops-ansible-common-utils:${TAG}
+ - ${REG}sagdevops-ansible-runner:${SAGDEVOPS_ANSIBLE_RELEASE}

-Test to make sure it's there:
+Test to make sure it's there with the same image id:

 ```
-docker images ${REG}sagdevops-ansible-common-utils:${TAG}
+docker images ${REG}sagdevops-ansible-runner:${SAGDEVOPS_ANSIBLE_RELEASE}
-docker images ${REG}sagdevops-ansible-common-utils:latest
+docker images ${REG}sagdevops-ansible-runner:latest
 ```

-### Testing validity of the containers
+### Testing the runner

 We'll be running the simplest [ping.yml](./playbooks/ping.yml) playbook added to this project for testing:

 ```
-docker run -v $PWD/playbooks:/ansible/playbooks ${REG}sagdevops-ansible-common-utils:${TAG} -v ping.yml
+docker run -v $PWD/playbooks:/ansible/playbooks ${REG}sagdevops-ansible-runner:${SAGDEVOPS_ANSIBLE_RELEASE} -v ping.yml
 ```

 You should see the following output if all is well (notice the Task "ping" which should execute succesfully)